Catalogue raisonné: Process

-The process by which the catalogue raisonné is produced by the artist or an appointed committee of experts known as the catalogue's "producers".
-The process of creating and updating the catalogue is normally based on the research and investigation of art historians and experts and can take many years to complete.
+A catalogue raisonné is produced by the artist or an appointed committee of experts known as the catalogue's "producers".
+The process of creating and updating the catalogue is normally based on the research and investigation of art historians and other experts.
+It often takes many years to complete.
 A team of 25 professionals created the three-volume catalogue raisonné of American painter Robert Motherwell over the course of 11 years led by the Dedalus Foundation and published by Yale University Press in 2012.

-Once a catalogue raisonné has been created, the producers continues to meet periodically as new works are discovered or submitted to them for their consideration.
+Once a catalogue raisonné has been created, the producers continue to meet periodically as new works are discovered or submitted to them for their consideration.
 Members of the public, museums and galleries can all propose work for the consideration of the producers.

 For most submissions, the works are ordinarily submitted to the producers alongside historic photographs, exhibition catalogues, dealer's records, and other archival documentation to evidence the provenance of an artwork.
 When such documentation does not exist, works can be considered using scientific evidence and forensic techniques.
 Producers are free to define their policies for inclusion and may include works in the catalogue raisonné based on their own educated opinions and professional experience.

 The College Art Association and the Catalogue Raisonné Scholars Association have both created protocols and best practice for the creation of Catalogues Raisonnés.
-However, there is no collective body to decide on the authority of a given catalogue raisonné publisher which can sometime result in more than one catalogue being produced for the same body of work.
+There is no collective body to decide on the authority of a given catalogue raisonné which can sometimes result in more than one catalogue being produced for the same body of work, not unlike the production of many biographies of one person.
 The work of the artist Amedeo Modigliani is the subject of at least five catalogues raisonnés.

-The catalogue raisonné is often described as the "definitive" catalogue of an artists work.
-However, some producers choose to only certain works in their catalogues.
-Some producers will not consider juvenile works of an artist or ephemera for inclusion in the catalogue raisonné.
-Some artists, such as Roy Lichtenstein have some works recognised by their catalogue producers as potentially genuine but are not included in their respective official catalogues due to being unfinished, abandoned or destroyed.
+The catalogue raisonné is often described as the complete catalogue of an artists work.
+Other catalogues include only a subset of the artists works.
+(For example it is common to omit the juvenile works of an artist, related ephemera, potentially but not absolutely genuine works (see Roy Lichtenstein), and unfinished, abandoned or destroyed works.)